hypn0tick/nms-lua-mods/01 - Hypn0tick Mods/Modular Flight Framework/README.md

 # <p align="center">Modular Flight Framework</p>

-<p align="justify">A mod script and framework for No Man's Sky flight-related mods using the [AMUMSS Framework](https://github.com/HolterPhylo/AMUMSS), a LUA script-based mod builder that can build modifications using the game's (and other mods') latest files.</p>
+<p align="justify">A mod script and framework for No Man's Sky flight-related mods using the <a href="https://github.com/HolterPhylo/AMUMSS">AMUMSS Framework</a>, a LUA script-based mod builder that can build modifications using the game's (and other mods') latest files.</p>

-<p align="justify">For more information on modding No Man's Sky, using AMUMSS, fixing bugs, and much more, feel free to join the [NMS Modding Discord](https://discord.gg/5Bb3pYYVyV).
-For LUA script examples, check out the [AMUMSS Standard Collection](https://github.com/MetaIdea/nms-amumss-lua-mod-script-collection/tree/main/amumss-standard-collection), which includes various helpful learning examples, and the general [AMUMSS LUA Mod Script Collection](https://github.com/MetaIdea/nms-amumss-lua-mod-script-collection).</p>
+<p align="justify">For more information on modding No Man's Sky, using AMUMSS, fixing bugs, and much more, feel free to join the <a href="https://discord.gg/5Bb3pYYVyV">NMS Modding Discord</a>.
+For LUA script examples, check out the <a href="https://github.com/MetaIdea/nms-amumss-lua-mod-script-collection/tree/main/amumss-standard-collection">AMUMSS Standard Collection</a>, which includes various helpful learning examples, and the general <a href="https://github.com/MetaIdea/nms-amumss-lua-mod-script-collection">AMUMSS LUA Mod Script Collection</a>.</p>

 ## <p align="center">Overview</p>